OneSignal/OneSignal-Website-SDK/MIGRATION_GUIDE.md

 ### `script.onLoad`

-Uncommon setup, but if you have `script.onLoad` on `OneSignalSDK.js` you must replace this with the new `OneSignalDeferred` instead noted above.
+Uncommon setup, if you have `script.onLoad` on `OneSignalSDK.js` you must replace this with the new `OneSignalDeferred` instead noted above.

 ## 5. API Changes